poanetwork/token-wizard/README.md

 ABI-encoded arguments for the contract are the last 96 bytes of the transaction to create right-side bridge contract.
 The contract creator is `0x00dB9af45C6f241432F2cBE412c6969cB7778d98`.

-*Attention!* - if the right-side contract can't be verified, you can use Parity UI for the right side.
+*Attention!:* if the right-side contract can't be verified, you can use Parity UI for the right side.
 Launch it with `./parity --chain kovan --warp --ws-port 8567 --port 30304 --jsonrpc-port 8565 ui`

 ABI of the right-side contract is [here](https://github.com/oraclesorg/parity-bridge/blob/master/contracts/ForeignBridge.abi).